johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 <img src="/images/Cluster/DF2 CLEAN.PNG?raw=true"/>

 ## Viewing Logs with Matplotlib
-Credit here to [Andy McDonald](http://andymcdonald.scot/python-and-petrophysics) and all of the work he has done paving the way doing petrophysics in Python.
-Here we have two tracks.
+Credit here to [Andy McDonald](http://andymcdonald.scot/python-and-petrophysics) and all of the work he has done with petrophysics in Python.
+Here in this log plot we have two tracks.
 The first has our Gamma Ray log that has been shaded to highlight variablility.
 The second track contains the NPHI & RHOZ logs.
 They have been placed on the same track and their relationship with one antother has been shaded (a common petrophysical technique).
 This plotting function can be found on my [GitHub](https://github.com/johnodonnell123/Personal_Projects).

 <p align="center">
   <img src="/images/Cluster/Log Preview2.PNG?raw=true" width="30%" height="30%">
 </p>

 ## Preparing Data for Clustering:
 We need to scale our data so that they have similar variances.
-The algorithm will want to make these clusters more/less round in crossplot space, so if the variance among our features are materially different this will lead to the variables with smaller variance getting more weight/being more influential.
+Our clustering algorithm will want to make these clusters more/less circular in crossplot space, so if the variance among our features are materially different this will lead to the variables with smaller variance getting more weight/being more influential.
 Our variances here aren't terribly different, but it never hurts to standardize and is considered good practice.

 Scikit-Learn's StandardScaler will transform our distributions to have a mean of 0 and a standard deviation of 1.